am-team/cyclone_lariat/README.md

 ```

-Will publish message on this topic: `test-command-fanout-cyclone_lariat-register_user`.
+We will publish a message on this topic: `test-command-fanout-cyclone_lariat-register_user`.

-Split topic name:
+Let's split the topic title:
 - `test` - instance;
 - `command` - kind - [event or command](#command-vs-event);
 - `fanount` - resource type - fanout for SNS topics;